 Correspondence Division students study the same general curricula as students studying at the main campus.
 Upon completion, students in this division receive the same graduation qualifications as regular Kindai University or Junior College students.

-Kindai University’s Correspondence Division is rated highly for its outstanding faculty and for its success in developing the abilities and potential of its students.
+Kindai University’s Correspondence Division is rated highly for its outstanding teaching staff, and for its success in developing the abilities and potential of its students.